 Dr Kevin De Ornellas is Lecturer in English at the University of Ulster at Coleraine.
 His AHRC-funded Ph.D. at Queen's, 'Troping the Horse in Early Modern English Literature and Culture', was completed in 2003.

 Dr Alan Gillis is Lecturer in English at the University of Edinburgh.
 His Ph.D. at Queen's, 'Awakening Constellations: History in Irish Poetry of the 1930s', was completed in 2001.

-Dr Edel Lamb is an ARC (Australian Research Council) Postdoctoral Research Fellow at the University of Sydney.
-Her AHRC funded Ph.D. at Queen's, 'The Children's Playing Companies of Early Modern London: Childhood, Theatre, Identity', was completed in 2006.
+Dr Edel Lamb was an ARC (Australian Research Council) Postdoctoral Research Fellow at the University of Sydney and returned to Queen's as a Lecturer in Renaissance Literature in 2012.
+Her AHRC-funded Ph.D. at Queen's, 'The Children's Playing Companies of Early Modern London: Childhood, Theatre, Identity', was completed in 2006.

 Dr Emilie Morin is a Lecturer in English at the University of York.
 Her Ph.D. at Queen's, ‘“A Lingering Dissolution”: The problem of “Irishness” in the work of Samuel Beckett’, was completed in 2006.

 Dr Aaron Kelly is a Lecturer in English at the University of Edinburgh.
 His Ph.D at Queen's, '"Utterly resigned terror": the thriller and Northern Ireland since 1969', was completed in 2000.

 Dr Stephen Kelly was a Lecturer in Medieval Literature at the University of Kent 2001-2003 and was appointed Lecturer in English at Queen's in 2005.
 His Ph.D. at Queen's, 'Hermeneutic Encounters with Piers Plowman', was completed in 1998.